Cyb3rWard0g/HELK/resources/README.md

 # Resources

 Helpful resources to learn a little bit more about the HELK and its components.
+They all inspired me to build the HELK!!

 # Goals